Key Takeaways

 - Fortune-level client trust — Apple, IBM, Microsoft, and Citibank do not hire on spec.
 These relationships reflect a level of strategic capability that most copywriters never reach.

-- Three decades of compounding expertise — 30+ years means Rob has written through multiple market cycles, technology shifts, and platform changes.
+- Four decades of compounding expertise — 40+ years means Rob has written through multiple market cycles, technology shifts, and platform changes.
 The principles that work do not change.
 But the copywriter who has applied them across the widest range of conditions has the deepest understanding of why they work.

 If you want to discuss your project with Rob directly, book a free strategy call.
 There is no obligation and no pitch — just a candid conversation about whether direct response copy is the right lever for your business right now.